schadokar/schadokar.dev/content/posts/create-an-ethereum-dapp-with-react-and-docker/index.md

 In this Dockerfile, we’ll write all the instructions to set up and run the ganache-cli inside the container.

-Dockerfile.ganache
+{{< gist schadokar d08177076b99a0284d6c7f46b4bb9cc0 >}}

-On line 2, to build this ganache-cli image, we’re taking node:alpine as a base image.
+- **Line 2:** to build this ganache-cli image, we’re taking node:alpine as a base image.

-On line 5, we’re setting /app folder as the working directory of the image where all our instructions will run.
+- **Line 5:** we’re setting /app folder as the working directory of the image where all our instructions will run.

-On line 8, we’re installing **ganache-cli** globally.
+**Line 8:** we’re installing **ganache-cli** globally.

-On line 12, we’re setting `ganache-cli -h 0.0.0.0` as the default command of the image.
+**Line 12:** we’re setting `ganache-cli -h 0.0.0.0` as the default command of the image.

 > Ganache-cli’s default host is 127.0.0.1 but for docker instance it is 0.0.0.0

-I have explained all the above instructions in detail in [my last post](https://medium.com/@shubhamchadokar04/run-the-ganache-cli-inside-the-docker-container-5e70bc962bfe).
+I have explained all the above instructions in detail in [my last post](https://schadokar.dev/posts/run-the-ganache-cli-inside-the-docker-container).
 Please check it, if you find any difficulty here.

 Our network is configured.

 ---

-### 2\.
-Ethereum Dapp and Server
+### 2. Ethereum Dapp and Server

 #### Ethereum Dapp